Day 1, Thursday, Sep 3rd

 Day 12, Monday, Sep 14th

-High speed French trains, and Swiss mountain trains today – as our luggage is taken on ahead - to our lakefront hotel in the village of Spiez, our home for 3 nights.
+High speed French trains, and Swiss mountain trains today – as our luggage is taken on ahead - to our lakefront hotel in the beautiful Alpine town of Interlaken, our home for 3 nights.

 Day 13, Tuesday, Sep 15th

 Today the Golden Pass Panorama train takes us from the Bernese Oberland to Lake Geneva, with time in Montreux for lunch on the lakefront esplanade or on a lake steamer.
-Home to Spiez.
+Home to Interlaken.

 Day 14, Wednesday, Sep 16th

-A quiet day to take a steamer across the lake and into Interlaken, or a train into Zurich, Switzerland’s largest city and financial capital, nestled on Lake Zurich.
+A quiet day to take a steamer across the lake to the beautiful village of Thun, or a train into Zurich, Switzerland’s largest city and financial capital, nestled on Lake Zurich.
 There is an option to ride the Jungfrau Express to Europe’s highest railway station at more than 11,000 feet.
 Tour members with heart or respiratory conditions are warned to seek medical advice before deciding on this excursion.

 Day 15, Thursday, Sep 17th ^ Top ^